What is it?

 What dose is used?

-- For irritable bowel syndrome (IBS): Bacillus coagulans (Lactospore, Sabinsa Corporation) 2 billion colony forming units (CFUs) daily for 90 days.
+- For a long-term disorder of the large intestines that causes stomach pain (irritable bowel syndrome or IBS): Bacillus coagulans (Lactospore, Sabinsa Corporation) 2 billion colony forming units (CFUs) daily for 90 days.
 Bacillus coagulans (GanedenBC30, Ganeden Biotech Inc.) 300 million to 2 billion CFUs daily for 8 weeks.
 Also, a specific combination product (Colinox, DMG Italia SRL) containing Bacillus coagulans and simethicone has been used after each meal three times daily for 4 weeks.

 To learn more about how this article was written, please see the Natural Medicines Comprehensive Database methodology.